tolauwae/phd-thesis/src/latch/latch.typ

   unit: (check: "lst.unit.check.0:7", invoke: "lst.unit.invoke.0:6"))

 Debuggers are only useful when you know you have a bug.
-There are naturally many ways to discover bugs in your software, however, the single most effective and widely used approach i unsurprisingly _testing_.
+There are naturally many ways to discover bugs in your software, however, the single most effective and widely used approach is unsurprisingly _testing_.
 Modern software uses continuous integration and regression testing to detect bugs as early as possible in the development cycle.

 Unfortunately, the same reasons that cause debugging techniques to lag behind for embedded devices, likewise make modern testing techniques hard to apply on constrained systems.
 In this chapter, we present a novel testing technique called managed testing, and a prototype implementation Latch, which aim to enable large-scale testing of embedded software directly on the constrained devices as part of continuous integration.
 The framework was also used to test the previously discussed debugger prototypes.